Convert US Dollar to Brazilian Real

 90-day USD/BRL context

-Over the past 90 days, USD/BRL has traded between 4.9019 and 5.2987.
-The current rate of 5.0299 sits roughly 32% through that range — in the middle of the recent range.
-Versus the rate 90 days ago, US Dollar has weakened by 3.54% against Brazilian Real.
+Over the past 90 days, USD/BRL has traded between 4.9019 and 5.2019.
+The current rate of 5.1962 sits roughly 98% through that range — near the upper end, meaning Brazilian Real has been weaker than typical against US Dollar recently.
+Versus the rate 90 days ago, US Dollar has held roughly flat (+0.28%) against Brazilian Real.

 USD/BRL Price History